Trauma Therapy for New Moms in Portland, OR

 No labels.
 No diagnosis.
 No sessions cap.
 No shared record.

-FAQ about EMDR/Trauma Therapy
+FAQ about Trauma Therapy & EMDR

 • EMDR (Eye Movement Desensitization and Reprocessing) is a type of therapy that helps people heal from trauma and distressing life experiences.